Stuycs-K/finalprojectapcs-4-lin-ricky-mai-emily/DEVLOG-Ricky.md

 ### 2025-05-19 - Added Description in prototype and add dev log for last week and today.
 Wrote all the ddescription for minesweeper and added this file's text.

+### 2025-05-20 Added break down of timeline in prototype
+Wrote a breakdown of who's doing what, when is everything due, etc.